Despite all the negativity associated with lockdown, it seems there may be some silver linings for those in business.

 The benefits of this new working environment are clear, to me and no doubt other professionals.
 We – women and men, young and old – are not being judged, like books are by their cover.
 The work we do and how we do it is what will matter the most in a post-COVID world.

 As to the question about whether COVID is levelling out the imbalance that physical presence plays in business, hopefully the answer is yes.
-Anything that results in a leveling out of leadership teams, not just in gender, but in leadership style, is a welcome addition to any working environment.
+Anything that results in a levelling out of leadership teams, not just in gender, but in leadership style, is a welcome addition to any working environment.